Here in the Bay Area, diners are spoiled with excellent renderings of cuisines from around the world.

 Chef Tanya Holland.

 Brown Sugar Kitchen chef/owner Tanya Holland is known for her creative and innovative take on modern soul food—updating a cuisine rich in flavor and tradition.
 Raised in Rochester, New York, in a family that hailed from the South, Holland grew up eating soul food and later trained in France.
-With the dream of marrying her African-American food traditions and her training in both French and Southern-style cuisines, she developed a contemporary version of soul food at Brown Sugar Kitchen, which recently shuttered its longtime popular location in West Oakland and will soon move into the Ferry Building in SF.
+With the dream of marrying her African-American food traditions and her training in both French and Southern-style cuisines, she developed a contemporary version of soul food at Brown Sugar Kitchen, which recently opened in the San Francisco Ferry Building.

 7x7: How did you find your groove in the Bay Area?